Systems-Modeling/SysML-v2-Pilot-Implementation/README.md

 #### Initializing New SysML Model Projects

-1. Open the `New` project wizard by selecting File -> New -> Project... menu item.
+1. Open the New project wizard by selecting File > New > Project... menu item.

-2. Select `General`/`Project`.
+2. Select General/Project.

-3. Given the project its expected name (and location if necessary), then go to the `Next` page.
+3. Given the project its expected name (and location if necessary), then press Next.

-4. In the `Project References` page check the `sysml.library` project.
+4. On the Project References page, check the `sysml.library` project.
 This step tells Eclipse which other projects should be visible for resolving cross-references.
 ![project wizard](project-wizard.png)

-5. Right-click the new project and select Configure->Convert to Xtext project.
+5. Right-click the new project and select Configure > Convert to an Xtext project.
 This step sets up the indexing infrastructure necessary for resolving references between different files.

 6. Create any text files with `.kerml` or `.sysml` extensions to start working with a new file.

-** Note:** Adding the project references to an existing project can be done in the project `Properties` dialog available from the popup menu on the project in the `Project References` page.
+** Note:** Adding the project references to an existing project can be done in the project Properties dialog available from the popup menu on the project in the Project References page.

-** Note:** If the Xtext setup (step 5.) was missing, opening the KerML or SysML editor shows a dialog asking to convert the project to an Xtext project.
-Accepting this has the same results than manually selecting the menu item on the project.
+** Note:** If the Xtext setup (step 5) is missing, opening the KerML or SysML editor shows a dialog asking to convert the project to an Xtext project.
+Accepting this has the same results as manually selecting the menu item on the project.

 ## Copyright License Header